< Back to List

 waveAbhinivesawave

-Definition: An instinctive clinging to life and a deep-seated fear of death; one of the five afflictions (klesas) that hinder spiritual progress.
+Definition: An instinctive clinging to life and a deep-rooted fear of death; one of the five afflictions (kleshas) that hinder spiritual growth.

-Insights: Abhinivesa is a deeply ingrained instinctual clinging to life and a fear of death.
-It is one of the five klesas (afflictions) that obstruct the path of yoga.
-Overcoming abhinivesa requires a deep acceptance of the impermanence of life and the inevitability of death.
+Insights: Abhinivesa is a deeply ingrained, instinctive attachment to life and fear of death.
+As one of the five kleshas in yoga philosophy, it blocks spiritual growth.
+Overcoming abhinivesa involves accepting the impermanence of life and the inevitability of death.

 Related Sutras